 You need to define your target audience on social media because who you’re marketing to defines your strategies.
 It’s not enough to just know your target audience; you must put this knowledge to practical use.

 So, once you have a firm grasp of who your customers are and who you want your customers to be, use this information to guide your social media marketing campaigns.
-Post things your target audience will respond to, adopt the same tone they use, and engage with them on the platforms where they are active.
+Post and test various types of social media content your target audience will respond to, adopt the same tone they use, and engage with them on the platforms where they are active.
 This will help you generate more leads and increase your conversion rates.

 Because one of the goals of social media marketing is to drive traffic back to your website, it’s important that your website offers a good user experience.
 If it’s outdated, slow, or isn’t meeting your target audience’s expectations, they’ll just leave and could end up converting on your competitor’s website instead.